ddeveloper72/Ultrasonic_Sweep/README.md

 - Human role: All design decisions, signal parameters, creative direction, final approval
 - Collaboration documented: Complete git history with descriptive commits

-**Human Oversight**:
+**Development Accountability**:
-- Human developer maintains full control over all generated code
+- Developer maintains full control over code development and AI tool usage
-- All AI suggestions reviewed and validated before implementation
+- All AI-generated code reviewed and validated before integration
+- Development process documented with transparent human-AI collaboration boundaries
+- Source code is open-source for community review and contribution

+**User Responsibility**:
+- **This is a research and creative tool provided "as-is" without warranties**
-- Human responsible for application behavior and outputs
+- Users are solely responsible for their own use of generated signals
-- No automated decision-making affecting individuals
+- Developer is not liable for how users choose to deploy or utilize the application
+- Users must comply with local laws regarding radio frequency emissions and broadcasting
+- No guarantees are made regarding signal efficacy or outcomes

 **Risk Assessment**:
 - No high-risk use case (not used for critical infrastructure, law enforcement, biometrics)
-- No personal data processing
+- No personal data processing beyond temporary session data
-- Research and creative tool only
+- Research and creative experimentation tool only
 - Output signals are artistic/scientific expressions, not autonomous systems
+- No automated decision-making affecting individuals

 **Documentation**:
 - Source code fully documented and version controlled
 - Architecture and decision rationale explained in README
 - Dependencies and technical requirements specified
 - Human-AI contribution boundaries clearly defined

+**Disclaimer**: This open-source project is provided for educational and research purposes.
+The developer makes no claims about the effectiveness of generated signals and accepts no liability for user actions.
+Users assume all responsibility for compliance with applicable regulations and laws.

 This project serves as an example of **transparent, human-centric AI development** in accordance with EU AI Act principles of accountability, transparency, and human oversight.